 Chemistry majors learn to apply chemical knowledge, theories, mathematical problem-solving methods, laboratory techniques, and instrumental analysis to better understand the properties and reactivity of matter as well as practical applications of chemical reactivity.

 Christian Ministries Major

-Christian Ministries students are provided with a broad perspective in the field of religion and academic preparation combining theory and professional training.
+Christian Ministries students gain a broad perspective in the field of religion, and academic preparation combining theory and professional training.

 Cinematic Arts Major